 This chicken with peas recipe can be considered a variation of chicken with mixed vegetables but it is made on the stove and the ingredients are simmered in a rich tomato-olive oil-herbs sauce.
 Amazing!

 Life would be so dull without meatballs.
 Even better oven-roasted chicken meatballs with sun-dried tomato sauce.
+Another special recipe if you need to make a difference and elevate your chicken dish game.
 So good!

 Mediterranean Chicken with Mixed Vegetables